sysid/vimania/README.md

 Markdown content other than todo items can be changed arbitrarily, of course.

 ### Fixing inconsistent state
+Todos in markdown can get out of sync if updates are made outside of vim, e.g. with another text editor.
+Don't worry, this can be fixed easily.

-#### Fixing inconsistency: entry already in DB
+#### entry already in DB
-- find the id in the DB
+- find the corresponding id in the DB
-- add the id to the corresponding markdown item: `-%99% [ ] markdown item`
+- add the id to the markdown item: `-%99% [ ] markdown item`

+### entry in DB but not in markdown
+- you can safely delete the entry in the DB, unless you maintain on purpose todo items in the DB which do not have a counterpart in a markdown (I do).

 #### Resetting everything
 Deleting/adding todo items outside the control of Vimania can cause an inconsistent state between the database on the markdown files.